Best payment gateways

 A trustworthy payments solution

 Boasting more than 220 million active accounts around the world, PayPal is clearly the most widely used payments platform.
 Founded in 1998 as Cofinity, it lets you make and receive payments all over the world.

-The platform is normally associated with online marketplace eBay, but it’s worth noting that by 2020, it’ll cease to be its main payment option.
-While eBay will continue to offer PayPal as an optional payment service, it will instead use Ayden as its main payment processor.
-In a statement a few months back, eBay said it made the move to offer customers more competitive prices.
+PayPal is normally associated with online marketplace eBay, but it’s worth noting that by 2020, it’ll cease to be eBay’s main payment option (as the company is switching to Adyen – although PayPal will still be offered as an optional payment service).
+In a statement made last year, eBay said it made the move to offer customers more competitive prices.